sergiolampidecchia/CI2024_project-work/README.md

     - For each offspring, two parents are chosen independently via `tournament_selection()`, where 3 random individuals compete and the one with lowest MSE is selected.

 5. **Crossover and Variation**
-    - A crossover operation `crossover(parent1, parent2)` is performed between the two selected parents to produce an offspring by swapping random subtrees.
+    - A crossover operation is performed between the two selected parents to produce an offspring by swapping random subtrees.
     - With 10% probability, the offspring undergoes hoist mutation, which replaces the individual with one of its own subtrees to promote simplification.
     - Otherwise, the offspring undergoes standard mutation, altering internal or leaf nodes probabilistically.

 6. **Depth Enforcement**
-Each new offspring is checked and pruned if necessary using `enforce_max_depth()` to ensure that the final tree doesn't exceed `max_depth`.
+Each new offspring is checked and pruned if necessary using `enforce_tree_depth_limit()` to ensure that the final tree doesn't exceed `max_depth`.

 7. **Population Update**
 The newly generated invididuals (offspring and elites) from the population for the next generation.
 This process repeats for the total number of `generations`.